-Our deep understanding of Estate Law allows us to confidently manage Executor disputes.
+Our deep understanding of estate litigation allows us to confidently manage Executor disputes.

 Vancouver Estate Executor Disputes Lawyers

 Estates have an individual tasked with distributing and managing the estate or trust.
 If a person dies with a Will, then the Will appoints an “executor” to administer that person’s estate.
 If a person dies without a will, then a spouse, child, family member or third party can apply to the probate court to be appointed the Administrator of that person’s estate.

 Regardless of whether a person is an Executor or Administrator, that person owes a fiduciary duty to the deceased person’s estate or trust beneficiaries to act in the best interests of the estate, to not act in a conflict of interest, and act with scrupulous good faith.

 An Executor or an Administrator who does not meet this fiduciary duty can be subject to legal action by the estate’s beneficiaries or other interested parties such as creditors.
 The person appointed under a trust indenture or who otherwise possesses trust property to be administered on behalf of trust beneficiaries is called a Trustee.
 Trustees also owe a fiduciary duty to the trust beneficiaries of the trust that they are administering.

 When you may challenge an Executor’s actions

 An executor may take certain steps which are in breach of his or her fiduciary duty to the estate.
 Examples where an executor may be challenged include: misusing estate or trust funds in a way that causes damage to the estate or trust property, co-mingling estate funds with personal funds, providing inadequate accountings to the beneficiaries, using estate or trust funds for personal purposes, favouring one beneficiary over another beneficiary (including favouring him/ herself over other beneficiaries), or failing to distribute the estate to the beneficiaries.